peej/tonic/README.markdown

 Uri specifications can be arbitarily complex.
-However, if parameters and regex are used together you will lose the naming capability and the variables will be passed in a standard number indexed array to the Tonic_Request
+However, if parameters and regex are used together you will lose the naming capability and the variables will be passed in a standard number indexed array to the Tonic_Resource

     /**
      * @uri /example/:parameter/action/:actionId/([a-z]+)